 The global zero liquid discharge (ZLD) systems market is segmented by technology and end-user industry.

-Based on technology, the global ZLD systems market is bifurcated into thermal-based and membrane-based.
+The global ZLD systems market is bifurcated into thermal-based and membrane-based.

 The thermal-based segment owns the highest market share and is expected to grow at a CAGR of 7.92% during the forecast period.
 The oldest and most prevalent technology for zero-liquid discharge applications worldwide is the thermal-based ZLD system.
 Heat exchangers are frequently utilized for the thermal-based ZLD process of wastewater treatment.
 The treatment and utilization of wastewater created by the massive amounts of water that the coal chemical industry uses and discharges present a significant difficulty.
 As a result, most coal firms treat coal chemical effluent using thermal-based methods.
 Evaporation/concentration, product cooling, and crystallization are standard processing stages.
 In thermal-based ZLD systems, brine concentrators are crucial.
 They are primarily used in mechanical vapor compression evaporation processes.
 Thermal-based ZLD systems are expected to lose market share to membrane-based ZLD systems over the forecast period, despite being the largest and most widely used technology by significant end-user industries.